Unit 6 - Practice Quiz

 C. SEBI (SAST) Regulations

-D. SEBI (PFUTP) Regulations
+D. SEBI (ICDR) Regulations

 28 In the structure of a Mutual Fund in India, an Asset Management Company (AMC) manages the funds.
 Who holds the fiduciary responsibility to ensure that the AMC's operations comply with SEBI guidelines and protect unit holders' interests?